wind-turbine.com

 9. Manufacturers and plant types – practical examples

-Enercon: gearless, exchange of Generator bearings, pitch systems, rotor blades.
+Enercon: gearless, replacement of generator bearings, pitch systems, rotor blades.
 (Enercon E40, Enercon E44, Enercon E48, Enercon E58, Enercon E66, Enercon E70, Enercon E82)

 Vestas: frequent gearbox or main bearing changes (Vestas V52, Vestas V80, Vestas V90).